Click a thumbnail to see its larger version and description.

 The puzzle allows three rotations around the edges between two adjacent pentagons.
 The cuts for these rotations go through the center of the thought-up icoshaedron.
 The puzzle's axis system is therefore a subset of the BigChop which would have 12 additional cuts like this.

-Like all puzzles with this axis system it allows jumbling moves.
-Only these moves allow the puzzle to change its shape.
+Like all puzzles with this axis system it allows jumbling turns.
+Only these turns allow the puzzle to change its shape.

 The idea for this puzzle was concieved by Krystian Wilisowski but designed by Oskar van Deventer.
 Krystian's Pyramid is a shape variant of it.

 Weight: 106 grams

 Thank you to the following people for their assistance in helping collect the information on this page: Andreas Nortmann.

 No one has added this puzzle to a collection yet!